 30. Visit a sugar shack and see how maple syrup is made.

 Late fall or early spring are the best times to visit these sugar shacks to see the process of maple syrup being made.
+One of the best times to visit is Maple Syrup Sunday in Maine, when many sugar shacks are open with special events.
+Read more about it here.

-31. Go back to your childhood by visiting Santa’s Village, Clark’s Trading Post or Storyland in New Hampshire’s white mountains.
+31. Go back to your childhood by visiting Santa’s Village, Clark’s Trading Post, or Storyland in New Hampshire’s White Mountains.

 32. See an outdoor movie at Rhode Island’s historic Rocky Point Park.